Hollande taps old hands, new faces for French government

 He wound up taking a job that was long expected to go to Michel Sapin, one of Hollande's closest friends and a man who believes blanket austerity risks plunging the euro zone into deep recession.

-Sapin became labour minister while Arnaud Montebourg, an outspoken lawyer and member of parliament who has made a name for himself as a vociferous critic of globalisation, was put in charge of industrial revival.
+Sapin became labor minister while Arnaud Montebourg, an outspoken lawyer and member of parliament who has made a name for himself as a vociferous critic of globalization, was put in charge of industrial revival.

 Fabius, the new face of foreign policy, was prime minister at just 37 in 1984 under Francois Mitterrand and was finance minister in 2000-2002 under Lionel Jospin's premiership.